-- 1. Rural exception sites consistent with Neighbourhood Plan Policy BW&GB 5; or - 2.
+- 1. Rural exception sites; or - 2.
 On windfall developments providing ten homes or more which have a combined floorspace of more than 1,000sq metres, a minimum of 40% of properties are made available to meet local affordable housing needs.